A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 Partial DITY Move/Partial PPM With HHG Move

-You can also combine the two types of moves, and this is known as a partial DITY/PPM move.
+You can also combine the two types of moves, and this is known as a partial PPM/DITY move.
 You can have military movers pack up your large items like furniture and anything else that you won’t need right away, and then take other items in your car.
 You will split the weight limits between the two vehicles, and you may even make some money back, depending on your reimbursement amount.

 How Do You Know Which Move Is Right for You?

-Depending on your situation, one type of move may work out better for you than another.
+Depending on your situation, one type of move may work out better than another.
 Check out moving resources from your current transportation office to get a better idea of what other members have experienced in the past.
 While all moves can be stressful, with a little organization and planning ahead of time, yours doesn’t have to feel unmanageable.

 Pros and Cons of Military Moving Services